Graduate Certificate in Domestic and Family Violence

 Overview

-The Graduate Certificate in Domestic and Family violence has been designed to prepare both new graduates and experienced practitioners for a rewarding career in the domestic and family violence sector.
+The RMIT Graduate Certificate in Domestic and Family Violence has been designed to prepare new graduates and current practitioners for a rewarding career in the domestic and family violence sector.

-Practitioners and students in sectors including community services, youth and social work, mental health, education, alcohol and drugs, housing and homelessness, local and state government, criminal justice, criminology, and psychology will benefit from this certificate's practical and theoretical content.
+Practitioners and students in sectors including community services, health, youth and social work, education, alcohol and drugs, family services, mental health, housing and homelessness, local and state government, criminal justice, criminology, and psychology will benefit from the practical and evidence-based content of this graduate certificate.

 Please note: this graduate certificate is not available for international students intending to study on a student visa.
 If you are holding a temporary visa (other than a student visa) and your visa has a full study entitlement, you may be eligible to apply.
 For more information, see the international students with other temporary (non-student) visas.